Anfield 89 – How Arsenal won the league in the most dramatic of circumstances

 Photo of Steve McMahon at Anfield 89 holding up one finger to indicate Liverpool just needed to hold on for one minute

 The minutes ticked away and it looked like Arsenal’s chance had gone.
 A one-goal win wouldn’t be enough.
-Arsenal’s dream of an unlikely league title and the story of Anfield 89 seemed over.
+Arsenal’s dream of an unlikely league title seemed over.
 Steve McMahon let his team mates know they were almost there.
 “One minute,” he roared repeatedly.
 There was, in fact, around two to play, though.
 It seemed unlikely that Liverpool would concede now after holding on for so long.
 They were on the verge of being crowned champions once again.

 When there actually was just a minute to go, John Barnes dispossessed Tony Adams in the Arsenal half, as the Gunners’ centre-half tried to get an attack going.
 Barnes then skipped away from Adams.
 The corner flag was right in front of him: it seemed obvious that he would take the ball in there and waste the final minute of time.
 But no. Barnes would run towards goal to try to score a goal Liverpool didn’t need.
 Barnes ended up being dispossessed by Kevin Richardson, who passed it back to Arsenal goalkeeper John Lukic.